IRNAS/irnas-zephyr-template/doc/development/twister.md

 In above example, only the `samples.bitshifter.with_tag` project will be built.

-Note that a `sample.yaml` file can also have tags at the top level, which will apply the tag to all Test Scenarios defined in it.
+Note that a `sample.yaml` file can also have tags at the top level, which will apply them to all Test Scenarios defined in it.

-### platform_allow acts as a list and not as a filter
+### Make `platform_allow` acts as a list and not as a filter

 You want `platform_allow` to act as a list of platforms that Twister should consider and not as a filter, as you want to avoid the [scope presumption] behavior.
 You don't want to specify the